 Telecommunicator Training Program

-Our training courses meet current APCO/NENA training standards and are designed to augment and enhance existing PSAP agency specific training programs.
-Successful completion of knowledge assessments in our courses result in statewide recognition of achievement with continuing education requirements.
-We embrace technology and offer online and in-person classes.
-Our certified instructors are highly trained 911 professionals currently employed at PSAP’s within Washington State.
-Our classes allow participants to work with the instructors and other students to share knowledge, insights, and approaches to both similar and unique challenges encountered in the PSAP.
+Our training courses meet current industry training standards and are designed to augment and enhance existing PSAP agency specific training programs.
+We embrace technology by offering online, hybrid and in-person classes.
+Our state certified instructors are highly trained 911 professionals and our classes allow participants to work with the instructors and each other to share knowledge, insights and approaches to both similar and unique challenges encountered in the PSAPs.

-Our basic call taking and dispatching courses provide up-to-date information in: effective crisis communications, Next Generation 911 and location technologies, call processing, law, fire, and EMS dispatching procedures, stress management, deaf and hard of hearing training for call takers and other topics of essential knowledge and skills.
-These skills are necessary for telecommunicators to meet the demands of this critical work.
-The Learning goals in our Public Safety Communications Center Supervisor course focus on the knowledge, skills and abilities required of supervisors and managers to effectively build and lead successful teams.
-Our CTO course and workshops are offered to CTO’s and those tasked with training in their agency to help them in their vital role providing new-hire and in-service training to their PSAP personnel.
+Our basic telecommunicator and continuing education courses provide up-to-date information in effective crisis communications, Next Generation 911 and location technologies, call processing and dispatching procedures, stress management, overcoming communication barriers and other essential knowledge and skills necessary to meet the demands of this critical work.
+We offer advanced training and professional development courses to ECC Supervisors and CTO’s, with focus on the knowledge, skills and abilities to effectively build and lead successful teams.

 The Washington Chapter of APCO/NENA offers additional training opportunities through two-day spring and summer forums and workshops for Public Education, Training Coordinators and the County Coordinators.
 Our Washington State Conference spans three-days with a variety of classes offered for telecommunicators and other 911 professionals.
 For additional information, please see the Washington APCO/NENA webpage.